 Shop dine and stroll by the sea along the chic waterfront strip known as The Walk at Jumeirah Beach Residence (JBR).

-Along this buzzing beachside boulevard, there’s plenty of opportunities to satisfy your retail cravings with an array of fashion, home, and handicraft shops and boutiques.
+Along this buzzing beachside boulevard, there are plenty of opportunities to satisfy your retail cravings with an array of fashion, home, and handicraft shops and boutiques.

-Recently, the board on the walk gives some fascinating views of the Blue waters island and Ain Dubai.
+The promenade gives some fascinating views of Bluewaters Island and Ain Dubai.

 You can also check our self-guided tour of JBR on our website.